jdamiba/serverless-object-detection/readme.md

 Using JavaScript's new `async/await` syntax, we can use the `tensorflow-lambda` library to load our pre-trained machine learning model in our severless lambda.

-Caching the pre-trained model object detection model in local storage the first time the lambda is invoked comes with some small CPU overhead but provides a sinificant performance benefit for users who will persist their connection with the lambda.
+Caching the pre-trained model object detection model in local storage the first time the lambda is invoked comes with some small CPU overhead but provides a significant performance benefit for users who will persist their connection with the lambda.

 ```js